jalal246/js-interview/basic-part-1.md

-This is cloned from famous [123-Essential-JavaScript-Interview-Questions](https://github.com/ganqqwerty/123-Essential-JavaScript-Interview-Questions) re-written with different distribution.
+This is cloned from famous [123-Essential-JavaScript-Interview-Questions](https://github.com/ganqqwerty/123-Essential-JavaScript-Interview-Questions) re-written with different distribution and focused more in tricky questions.
 All credits go to the authors and contributes of the original repo.